 In December 2012, the Company issued \$216,000 of subordinated 8% promissory notes payable for cash proceeds of \$180,000 which were due on December 6, 2013.
-In addition, the note holders received seven-year warrants to purchase 675,000 shares of common stock with an exercise price of \$0.08 per share.
-The Company recorded the fair value of the warrants as a debt discount on the notes payable which resulted in a debt discount of \$26,325 (See Note 4).
+In addition, the note holders received seven-year warrants to purchase 67,500 shares of common stock with an exercise price of \$0.80 per share.
+The Company recorded the fair value of the warrants as a debt discount on the notes payable which resulted in a debt discount of \$26,325.
 The difference between the face value and the cash proceeds of \$36,000 was also treated as debt discount and was amortized to interest expense over the one year maturity of the notes.
 The Company also paid debt issuance costs of \$25,100 to the placement agent that were recorded as deferred financing costs and amortized over the one year maturity of the notes.
-The Company recorded as a discount on the notes at the fair value of \$13,089 (See Note 4).
-All of the debt discount (\$62,325) and deferred financing costs (\$38,189) were fully amortized and recorded as interest expense during 2013 for these notes.
-These notes that were issued in December 2012 are currently in default due to non-payment of principal and accrued interest.
+The effective interest rate was 36.9%.
+The Company also issued 33,750 warrants to purchase common stock at \$0.80 per share to the placement agent which the Company recorded as a discount on the notes at the fair value of \$13,089.
+All of the debt discount of \$62,325 and deferred financing costs of \$38,189 were fully amortized and recorded as interest expense during 2013 for these notes.
+These notes and accrued interest of approximately \$960,900 were converted to 1,201,153 common stock upon the Share Exchange on May 20, 2014.